 If you are looking for personal or nursing care to be provided in your own home, you can search for Home care agencies (sometimes called domiciliary care agencies) which provide the services you need in your area.
 Make sure you read the information about buying from agencies in the Managing at Home section.

-If you are looking for a care home or nursing home, you can search the directory for Care homes in your area.
+If you are looking for a care home or nursing home in your area, you can search the Care homes directory.
 Make sure you read the section Care homes and other housing options which contains further advice about choosing a care home.

 All care homes and agencies providing personal or nursing care must be registered with the Care Quality Commission (CQC) which monitors and inspects these providers.
 We suggest that you read the latest registration information and reports on the CQC website.
 There will be a link to these in all of the search results.